Comparing the face rings of a boolean complex and its barycentric subdivision: Grading and filtering by shape; the Garsia transfer map

 \begin{example} We illustrate the proof of Theorem~\ref{thm:transfer-bases} using our running example from Figure~\ref{fig:running-ex}.

 The proof of assertion~\ref{item:generate} inputs a shape-homogeneous basis for $\kk[\Sd\Delta]$ as $\kk[\Gamma]$-module, and provides an algorithm to express any element $f\in \kk[\Delta]$ in terms of the Garsia-image of this basis, assuming that one has an algorithm to express $\Garsia^{-1}(f)$ on the given basis for $\kk[\Sd\Delta]$.
-(Two such algorithms are provided in Section~\ref{sec:construct-a-basis}.)
+(Such an algorithm is provided in Section~\ref{sec:construct-a-basis}.)

 To illustrate, we choose $f_1 = 1$, $f_2 = y_v$, $f_3 = y_\alpha$, and $f_4 = y_v y_\alpha$, which form a basis of $\kk[\Sd\Delta]$ over $\kk[\Gamma]$ (we will prove this in Section~\ref{sec:construct-a-basis} below).
 In this example, we demonstrate how the algorithm works by applying it to a specific element of $\kk[\Delta]$, namely $f:=x_w^2 x_\beta$.